juanfrans-courses/intro_computational_journalism/01_Excel_GoogleSheets_OpenRefine_PDFs/01_Excel_GoogleSheets_OpenRefine_PDFs.md

 These three formulas automatically ignore text in the range.

-Think of what other operations you can perform and explore other formulas.

 ### Exercise 3 - If statements
-* `if` statements perform simple logical tests and return a specific value for a `true` result and another for a `false` result.
+`if` statements perform simple logical tests and return a specific value for a `true` result and another for a `false` result:
 * The simplest syntax of this function is `=if(logical_test, [value_if_true], [value_if_false])`
 * You can also nest multiple `if` statements in one formula.
 This would take the following form: `=if(logical_test, if(logical_test, [value_if_true], [value_if_false]), [value_if_false])`
 * There are many more functions based on this simple logic, such as: